jblindsay/whitebox-tools/README.md

 *Whitebox GAT* is frequently praised for its consistent design and ease of use.
 Like *Whitebox GAT*, *WhiteboxTools* follows the convention of *one tool for one function*.
 For example, in *WhiteboxTools* assigning the links in a stream channel network their Horton, Strahler, Shreve, or Hack stream ordering numbers requires running separate tools (i.e. *HortonStreamOrder*, *StrahlerStreamOrder*, *ShreveStreamMagnitude*, and *HackStreamOrder*).
 By contrast, in GRASS GIS<sup>1</sup> and ArcGIS single tools (i.e. the *r.stream.order* and *Stream Order* tools respectively) can be configured to output different channel ordering schemes.
 The *WhiteboxTools* design is intended to simplify the user experience and to make it easier to find the right tool for a task.
 With more specific tool names that are reflective of their specific purposes, users are not as reliant on reading help documentation to identify the tool for the task at hand.
 Similarly, it is not uncommon for tools in other GIS to have multiple outputs.
 For example, in GRASS GIS the *r.slope.aspect* tool can be configured to output slope, aspect, profile curvature, plan curvature, and several other common terrain surface derivatives.
 Based on the *one tool for one function* design approach of *WhiteboxTools*, multiple outputs are indicative that a tool should be split into different, more specific tools.
 Are you likely to go to a tool named *r.slope.aspect* when you want to create a tangential curvature raster from a DEM?
 If you're new to the software and are unfamilar with it, probably not.
 The *WhiteboxTools* design approach also has the added benefit of simplifying the documentation for tools.
 The one downside to this design approach, however, is that it results (or will result) in a large number of tools, often with signifcant overlap in function.

-<sup>1</sup> NOTE: It's not my intent above to pick on GRASS GIS, as I deeply respect the work that the GRASS developers have contributed.
+<sup>1</sup> NOTE: It's not my intent above to criticize GRASS GIS, as I deeply respect the work that the GRASS developers have contributed.
 Rather, I am contrasting the consequences of *WhiteboxTools'* design philosophy to other GIS.